HOW DO I PITCH TYPEBAR MAGAZINE?

 - Ask yourself “so what?” and if you don’t have a good answer, refine the pitch.

 Right now our interests include, but are not limited to: The mid-late aughts internet, critical reevaluations of cultural artifacts (ephemera or mainstays) from the 90s and aughts, and typewriters.
+We don’t have much interest in contemporary film or television and even less in earnest discussion of contemporary mega IPs.
 More broadly, we like academic-minded but accessible literary criticism and analysis regardless of genre or era.

-To help get our sense of taste and what we like to publish, read prior issues of the magazine here:
+To help get our sense of taste and what we like to publish, read prior issues of the magazine in our archives!

 DO YOU PAY WRITERS?

 Yes!
-We currently pay writers a flat rate of $50 per article.
-As we are a new venture, we can’t afford higher rates at this time.
-Our first financial goal as a publication is increasing our pay rates.
-You can help us accomplish this by supporting us on Patreon.
+We currently pay writers a flat rate of $75 per article.
+Our primary goal as a publication is increasing our pay rates.
+You can help us accomplish this by supporting us on Patreon or contributing to our Ko-Fi.
 If that’s beyond your means, please tell your friends about us.
+If you’re on Bluesky, give us a follow!

 DO YOU PUBLISH FICTION?